Abalone

 A Speakers Staff, or Talking Stick, plays an important role in the culture of the Indigenous peoples of the Pacific Northwest Coast.
 It is a ceremonial object that is traditionally used by high-ranking individuals, such as chiefs and shamans, during formal speeches, ceremonies, and potlatches.

 A Speakers Staff is typically made of wood and decorated with intricate carvings and designs, such as animals, human figures, or abstract patterns, which often have symbolic meaning.
 The staff is often topped with a figure, such as a bird or animal, which is considered to have spiritual significance.
-It was believed to be imbued with spiritual power, and it was considered an important symbol of authority, prestige and status.
+It is believed to be imbued with spiritual power, and is considered an important symbol of authority, prestige and status.

-During ceremonies or speeches, the speaker would hold the staff in their hand and use it as a visual aid to emphasize their words.
-The staff was also used to make gestures and to point towards certain objects or people.
+During ceremonies or speeches, the speaker may hold the staff in their hand and use it as a visual aid to emphasize their words.
+The staff can also be used to make gestures and to point towards certain objects or people.

 Today, Speakers Staffs are still considered an important part of Pacific Northwest Coast culture and many Indigenous artists continue to make and use them in ceremonial and cultural revitalization practices.
 They are also exhibited in museums and private collections as a significant art form.